Guenko GuechevAssociate Professor of Voice

 B.M., Voice Performance, P.V.
 Academy of Music, Sofia, 1988

-Guenko Guechev is a world- renowned Bass-Baritone.
+Guenko Guechev is an internationally acclaimed bass-baritone.
 He has taken his natural aptitude for music and his gift of language-fluency and applied them with fervor to the specialty of 19th and early 20th century operatic interpretive vocal styles.

-Professor Guechev was born in Stara Zagora, Bulgaria.
-He received his bachelor's and Master's Degree in Performance from the Pancho Vladigerov State Conservatory of Music in Sofia.
-He was a student of Professor Resa Koleva.
-After graduation, he continued his vocal study with the renowned Professor Sergei Afanasiev at the -Tchaikovsky Conservatory- in Moscow.
+Professor Guechev received his bachelor's and master's degree in performance from the Pancho Vladigerov State Conservatory of Music in Sofia.
+After graduation, he continued his vocal study with the renowned Professor Sergei Afanasiev at the "Tchaikovsky Conservatory" in Moscow, Russia.
 In 1993, he was chosen from hundreds of young singers to study with the legendary operatic bass Boris Christoff in Rome, Italy.

-Professor Guechev has sung principal bass roles with many European companies.
-He has appeared in productions of Carmen, Nabucco, Boris Godunov, Don Giovanni, Barbiere di Seviglia, Aleko, Macbeth, I Puritani, Il Trovatore, La Boheme, Tosca, La Traviata, and Un Ballo in Maschera in the countries of Austria (at the Salzburg Festspielhaus), Bulgaria, Germany (Frankfurt, Munich, Hamburg, Berlin), Switzerland, Greece, Belgium & the Netherlands, Norway, Luxembourg, France, Denmark, the United Kingdom, and the Republic of Ireland.
+Professor Guechev instantaneously became known and sought after.
+He performed leading roles in productions of Carmen, Nabucco, Boris Godunov, Don Giovanni, Barbiere di Seviglia, Aleko, Macbeth, and I Puritani with every major Bulgarian opera company including the Sofia National Opera, the Varna Opera, the Plovdiv Opera, and the Stara Zagora National Opera.
+Since then, Mr. Guechev's career has grown internationally.
+He has sung leading bass roles in productions of Il Trovatore, La Boheme, Tosca, La Traviata, and Un Ballo in Maschera in the countries of Austria (at the Salzburg Festspielhaus), Germany (Frankfurt, Munich, Hamburg, Berlin), Switzerland, Greece, Belgium, the Netherlands, Norway, Luxembourg, France, Denmark, the United Kingdom, and the Republic of Ireland.

-Shortly after moving to the United States, Professor Guechev's made his US opera debut in Verdi's Rigoletto with the Pittsburgh Opera in 1999.
-Since then, he has appeared in Lortzing's Tzar und Zimmerman, Mozart's Don Giovanni, Verdi's Il Trovatore, Puccini's Madama Butterfly, and Britten's Albert Herring with Opera Delaware, Central City Opera, Opera Syracuse and Natchez Opera Festival.
+In 1999, Guenko Guechev's made his US opera debut in Verdi's Rigoletto with the Pittsburgh Opera.
+He has also appeared in Lortzing's Tzar und Zimmerman, Mozart's Don Giovanni, Puccini's Madama Butterfly, and Britten's Albert Herring with Opera Delaware, Opera Syracuse, and Natchez Opera Festival.

-In his voice studio professor Guechev works with the students on fundamental vocal technique and wide area of repertoire.
-His true passion and expertise is in developing and guidance of substantial operatic voices capable of singing Verdi, Puccini and Wagner.
+In his voice studio, Professor Guechev works with students on fundamental vocal technique and wide area of repertoire.
+His true passion and expertise is in developing and guidance of substantial operatic voices capable of singing Verdi, Puccini, and Wagner.